eopf-toolkit/eopf-tooling-guide/docs/tutorials/stac_zarr/python/eopf_stac_zarr_xarray.md

 ### Loading Zarr Datasets Using xarray

 Access the top-level Zarr group using xarray. xarray uses lazy-loading to avoid loading the entire 9GB data structure into memory at once and only fetches relevant array chunks when necessary.
+See [Optimisations](#optimisations) for more information.

 ```python
 # The same asset can also be opened as a xarray.Dataset using the same kwargs.